-Learn about types of adverbs and word order in English grammar online with Lingolia.
-Then practise what you have learnt in the exercises.
-For more information about word order in English sentences see sentence structure.
+Learn about types of adverbs and word order in English grammar online with Lingolia and practise using adverbs in the exercises.
+For more information about word order in English sentences see the sentences section of the website.

 Adverbs of Manner

 Adverbs of manner describe the way in which an action is carried out.
 They express how or in what manner an action takes place.
 Some adverbs of manner are slowly, carefully, awfully, well.

 - He drove carefully.

 Adverbs of manner normally come after the object, or after the main verb when there is no object.

 - Wendy rode her bike quickly down the hill.